+5.4.
 Cost Allocation

-- 1. [Consensus Recommendation] Fair and equitable cost allocation and assignment principles should apply to determine cost responsibility for grid modernization investments. - [Distribution Companies/AGO] Grid modernization investments should be justified as beneficial to the customers that will pay for the costs of such investment through distribution service charges. - 3.
-[Clean Energy Caucus] It should be recognized that utility investments in grid modernization that are prudent, used and useful will provide benefits to the system and customers as a whole and their costs should be recovered through distribution service charges.
+- 1. [Consensus Recommendation] Fair and equitable cost allocation and assignment principles should apply to determine cost responsibility for grid modernization investments. - 2.
+[Distribution Companies/ Office of the Attorney General/Low Income Network] Grid modernization investments should be justified as beneficial to the customers that will pay for the costs of such investment through distribution service charges. - 3.
+[Clean Energy Caucus/MA DOER/General Electric] It should be recognized that utility investments in grid modernization that are prudent, used and useful will provide benefits to the system and customers as a whole and their costs should be recovered through distribution service charges.
 Interoperability.
+Traditional cost allocation and assignment principles should apply to determine cost responsibility for investments.